 Given a von Neumann algebra $\mathfrak A$ with a faithful normal state $\rho$, suppose that $(\mathfrak B_n)_n$ is an increasing (or decreasing, respectively) sequence of von Neumann subalgebras of $\mathfrak A$ and $(E_n)_n$ is a sequence of conditional expectations $E_n$ onto $\mathfrak B_n$ for each $n$.
 A sequence $(x_n)_n$ of $\mathfrak A$ is called martingale if (i) $x_n\in \mathfrak B_n$, (ii) $E_m(x_n)=x_m$ (respectively $E_n(x_m)=x_n$ in the decreasing case) for $m\le n$.
 The martingale convergence theorem says that if $(x_n)_n$ is a martingale, then there is an $x\in \mathfrak A$ such that $x_n\to x$ strongly as $n\to \infty$ \cite{Acc-Lo, [Dang.Ngoc79], Hi,Hi-Tsu,La,Tsu}.

-In this paper we firstly investigate the martingale theory in relevance with $G$-strongly quasi-invariant states on $C^*$-algebras.
-Here $G$ is a separable locally compact group of $*$-automorphisms of a $C^*$-algebra $\mathcal A$.
+In this paper we first investigate the martingale theory in relevance with $G$-strongly quasi-invariant states on a $C^*$-algebra $\mathcal A$.
+Here $G$ is a compact group or a separable locally compact group, which is the union of increasing compact groups of $*$-automorphisms of $\mathcal A$.
 The main point lies in finding a state (weight) which is invariant under the group actions.